coeurnix/puffyengine/README.md

 # PuffyEngine

-PuffyEngine is a tiny (< 400 KB) single-file C++ launcher that embeds a Chromium-based Steam HTMLSurface browser in a native Windows window and serves your web game from a local HTTP server.
+PuffyEngine is a tiny (< 400 KB) single-file C++ launcher that embeds a Chromium-based Steam HTMLSurface browser in a native Windows window with keyboard, mouse, and gamepad support.
+Because it uses Steam’s Chromium layer, you get many modern browser features (HTML5, CSS, JavaScript, audio/video, etc.) without shipping a big runtime yourself.

-Created by **@coeurnix**, licensed under the **Boost Software License 1.0**.
+Created by coeurnix, licensed under the **Boost Software License 1.0**.

+## Requirements
+- Windows only
-> **Status:** Windows only • Steam required and must be running
+- Steam required and must be running (i.e. suitable for making Steam games)

 ---